JONSASSE/432-2018/slides/class07/README.md

 ### Key Materials

-[The slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class07) and the [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class07) will be posted as soon as they are available.
+[The slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class07) are posted above, and the [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class07) will be posted as soon as they are available.

-In today's class, we'll discuss the incorporation of non-linear terms in a linear regression model, and discuss the use of `ols` to fit and evaluate linear models.
-That material is in Chapters 9-10 of our Course Notes.
+In today's class, we'll discuss the incorporation of non-linear terms in a linear regression model.
+That material is in Chapter 9 of our Course Notes.

 ## Announcements Before Class 07

 1. Homework 2 Answer Sketch is available in [R Markdown](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/assignments/hw2/hw2sketch.Rmd), or [HTML](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw2/hw2sketch.html), or [PDF](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw2/hw2sketch.pdf).

-2. We'll spend a few minutes reminding you about [Course Project 1](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project1) during Class 08 on Thursday.
+2. We'll spend a few minutes today reminding you about [Course Project 1](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project1).
     - Your [project 1 proposal](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project1/README.md#the-proposal) is due on 2018-02-19.

 3. Updates in the [Course Notes](https://thomaselove.github.io/432-notes/) over the weekend